Making a Comeback After a Fall

 Need support?

 You might be wondering how you can apply these ideas and practices into your own life.
-This can be really challenging when you’re used to doing things a certain way, or you’re discouraged from past failures.
+Change can be hard when you’re used to doing things a certain way, and you’re discouraged from past failures.

 You need personal attention, guidance, and accountability to make the changes you want.
 And that’s why I offer 1:1 coaching.
 It’s a confidential space where you can open about anything without fear of judgement.